-- The completion of both Waverly Elementary renovation/addition, and the new Hanover Hills Elementary School.
-Both scheduled for completion in August 2018. - ❖ The continued planning of Talbott Springs Elementary School Replacement.
-Scheduled to complete in August 2021. - Continuation of HVAC replacements projects at various elementary and middle schools. - Commencement of roofing projects at two elementary schools, one middle school, and one high school. - ❖ Begin planning for the New High School #13 and renovations/additions at Hammond High School. - Continued maintenance of facilities in regards to safety and accessibility.
+- The completion of both Waverly Elementary renovation/addition, and the New Elementary School #42.
+Both scheduled for completion in August 2018. - The continued planning of Talbott Springs Elementary School Replacement.
+Scheduled to complete in August 2021. - Continuation of HVAC replacements projects at various elementary and middle schools. - Commencement of roofing projects at two elementary schools, one middle school, and one high school. - Segin planning for the New High School #13 and renovations/additions at Dunloggin Middle School. - Continued maintenance of facilities in regards to safety and accessibility.